systemd/systemd/docs/ENVIRONMENT.md

 * `$SD_EVENT_PROFILE_DELAYS=1` — if set, the sd-event event loop implementation will print latency information at runtime.

-* `$SYSTEMD_PROC_CMDLINE` — if set, may contain a string that is used as kernel command line instead of the actual one readable from /proc/cmdline.
+* `$SYSTEMD_PROC_CMDLINE` — if set, the contents are used as the kernel command line instead of the actual one in /proc/cmdline.
 This is useful for debugging, in order to test generators and other code against specific kernel command lines.

+* `$SYSTEMD_EFI_OPTIONS` — if set, used instead of the string in SystemdOptions EFI variable.
+Analogous to `$SYSTEMD_PROC_CMDLINE`.

 * `$SYSTEMD_IN_INITRD` — takes a boolean.
 If set, overrides initrd detection.
   This is useful for debugging and testing initrd-only programs in the main